gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/computational-complexity.md

 # [Computational Complexity](@id computational-complexity)
 ## Introduction
 Decision programming relies on mixed-integer linear programming, which is known to be an NP-hard problem.
-In this section, we analyze how the influence diagram affects the size of the mixed-integer linear model, determining whether it is tractable.
+This section provides an overview on computational complexity of solving influence diagrams using decision programming.

+## RJT model

+2-3 magnitudes faster solving times are expected using RJT formulations compared to path-based formulations. [^1] In problems with small treewidths, such as the pig breeding problem, the solution times can only increase linearly, which makes computational benefits even larger.
+More analysis on computational complexity of RJT models can be found from Herrala et al. (2024) [^1].

+## Path-based model
+### Definitions
 We use the following inequalities for sum and product of non-negative elements $A$ to derive the lower and upper bounds for the number of paths and the number of decision variables.
 Sum inequality:

 $$|A| \left(\min_{a∈A} a\right) ≤ ∑_{a∈A} a ≤ |A| \left(\max_{a∈A} a\right).$$